karkman/Physalia_EnvMetagenomics_2023/exercises.md

 mkdir 10_SEMIBIN
 ```

-Depending on the data you're analysing choose either
+Depending on the data you're analysing run the right code block below.

 __WWTP:__